171 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 169 Beacon to the east and 173 Beacon to the west.

 On October 5, 1949, 171 Beacon was purchased from Arthur Moors’s estate by Mary A. Sullivan.
 That same month, she applied for (and subsequently received) permission to convert the house from a single-family dwelling into twelve apartments.

-On October 31, 1955, 171 Beacon was acquired from Mary Sullivan by Brimmer Realty, Inc., one of several real estate firms owned by Julius Kalman (Kalmanovitz).
+On October 31, 1955, Mary Sullivan transferred 171 Beacon to Brimmer Realty, Inc., one of several real estate firms owned by Julius Kalman (Kalmanovitz).
+Mary Sullivan was Julius Kalman’s secretary and an officer of his real estate companies.

 In March of 1954, Julius Kalman’s real estate firms had been identified as among the victims of George L. Maitland, who had been indicted for obtaining loans based on fraudulent representations.
 On February 6, 1956, Julius Kalman committed suicide at his home in Allston.
 The Boston Globe reported that the suicide was “on the eve of one of the trials growing out of the so-called Maitland loan fraud case” in which he “was to have been a star witness” for the prosecution.